vprtwn/witchcraft.computer/README.md

 ### Updating the TextBlock Editor

+Note: These instructions are for `rich-markdown-editor`, which I stopped using (see `52721ab`, last commit before removal).

 - TextBlock uses a [forked rich-markdown-editor](https://github.com/mysterious-technology/rich-markdown-editor).
 Modifications on this fork are pretty minimal: visual (removing extraneous elements) and functional (removing unsupported elements)
 - First, push to the `flexjar` branch of the fork.
   - I'm not sure if you have to run `yarn build` and commit those changes, or if that happens as part of yarn...